GenBench/genbench_cbt_2023/README.md

     // Multiple-choice tasks:
     // - Input: string
     // - Output: index of choice (target)
+    // - Output Options: list of options (string) to choose from

     // Provide a mapping from the fields in the data source to the fields that the task ('input',
     // 'target') expects.